vedprakash8721/Cricket-Score-Predictor/README.md

 ## 📌 Project Overview

 This project demonstrates how historical ball-by-ball data from IPL matches can be used to train a **regression model** that predicts the final score of an ongoing innings.
-It leverages:
+It leverages :

 - Data preprocessing with **Pandas**
 - Model building with **Scikit-learn**